 As if I hadn’t surrendered a hundred times since the diagnosis.

 I can hear the pert click of my doctor’s heels on the floor.
 I see her reassuring smile and compassionate hug that did little to mask her unease.
 I remember steeling myself for the physical pain.
 Welcoming it almost.
-All the while drowning in the emotional pain I’d been living with.
+All the while drowning in the emotional pain I’d been living with while carrying a child who would die upon arrival.

 I remember my sister and husband’s desperate attempts to cheer me.
 And themselves.
 Can you believe we laughed?
 We did.
 Many times.

 As time wore on, and the waiting became too much, I remember crawling into my own mind.
 I desperately tried to hide within myself until the dreaded event passed.
-I remember utter desperation and nonsensically deciding I was finished, demanding to leave the hospital rather than stay and deliver this child to die.
+I remember utter desperation and nonsensically deciding I was finished, tossing aside the bedsheets and demanding to leave the hospital rather than stay and deliver this child to die.
 Then collapsing in tears of defeat as my family soothed me.

 Then suddenly he was here.